 Before you grab your pool noodles, the final step in the construction process is installing a deck and dealing with any other custom landscaping that you might want to add on.
 This is the step where the pool truly begins to feel like your own.

 Along with adding a deck, some homeowners might also want to include custom lighting, a tiny waterfall, or other special landscaping features that could tack on extra time.
 Individually, installing these special features might only take a day or two, but depending on how much you want to add, it could take up to a month to do everything.

-We’ve already given you the rough numbers above, but if you’re truly interested in calculating a construction time, it’s best to break down every part of the process and go from there.
+I’ve already given you the rough numbers above, but if you’re truly interested in calculating a construction time, it’s best to break down every part of the process and go from there.
 If you’re on a tighter schedule, you’re better off overestimating for time than underestimating.
 Try planning for potential delays rather than assuming everything will go off without a hitch.

 Need a Pool Builder?

 We partner with HomeAdvisor to help you find the best swimming pool contractors in your area.
 Compare quotes for free from fully vetted pool builders.

 Even if you’ve met all the city regulations and you’ve found a crew to build your pool, that doesn’t mean you might not still run into a mishap.
 It might take a week or two for the correct materials or pre-made pool liner to become available.
 Even poor weather can be a potential delay when it comes to building an outdoor pool.

 Don’t forget that the type of pool you plan to build is always a consideration too.
 Fiberglass and vinyl liner pools usually have the quickest construction times, and building a swimming pool with concrete could take a bit longer, so you’ll want to include that in your estimate.